bigchaindb/bigchaindb/bigchaindb/README.md

 # Overview

 A high-level description of the files and subdirectories of BigchainDB.
-Heavily used external dependencies include [`multipipes`](https://github.com/bigchaindb/multipipes) and [`bigchaindb-common`](https://github.com/bigchaindb/bigchaindb-common).

 There are three database tables which underpin BigchainDB: `backlog`, where incoming transactions are held temporarily until they can be consumed by; `bigchain`, where blocks of transactions are written permanently; and `votes`, where votes are written permanently.
 It is the votes in the `votes` table which must be queried to determine block validity and order.
 For more in-depth explanation, see [the whitepaper](https://www.bigchaindb.com/whitepaper/).